Mixing times of a Burnside process Markov chain on set partitions: Final Remarks

-Spectral methods can be used to obtain sharp bounds on the mixing time of Markov chains.
-In our setting, the complicated formula for the transition probabilities $K(x,y)$ makes spectral decomposition intractable.
+As shown in Section \ref{SectionTransitionProbabilities}, the complicated formula for the transition probabilities of the Burnside process on $[k]^n$ and the lumped chain makes spectral decomposition intractable.
 We have been unable to diagonalize the transition matrices $K$ or $\bar{K}$, for general values of $n$ and $k$, and we suspect that getting exact formulas for the characteristic polynomial, eigenvalues, and eigenvectors is a hard open problem.